-In addition to monitoring the airborne radiological working conditions inside the building, the continuous air monitor will be located so that its sampling point provides a sample that is generally representative of the air being discharged from the building ventilation exhaust.
-This will provide a means of quantifying the material released from the building in the event of a spill of liquid or solid waste.
-Initially, the monitor will be placed in the area that in the judgement of the engineering staff is most likely to be representative of the building atmosphere.
-After system startup, high volume air samples will be obtained to confirm that the monitor location has been chosen properly.
-A program will be established to confirm quarterly that the continuous air monitor is placed in a location such that it provides an adequate indication of the radiological releases from the building exhaust.
+In addition to monitoring the airborne radiological working conditions inside the building, the continuous air monitor is located so that its sampling point provides a sample that is generally representative of the air being discharged from the building ventilation exhaust.
+This provides a means of quantifying the material released from the building in the event of a spill of liquid or solid waste.
+Initially, the monitor was placed in the area that in the judgement of the engineering staff would most likely be representative of the building atmosphere.
+After system startup, high volume air samples were obtained to confirm that the monitor location had been chosen properly.
+A program has been established to confirm quarterly that the continuous air monitor is placed in a location such that it provides an adequate indication of the radiological releases from the building exhaust.